-At around 65 mph the stock BE3 gearbox in the Citroën BX 16v is hammering along at 3000rpm to 3500rpm.
+At around 65 mph, the stock BE3 gearbox in the Citroën BX 16v is hammering along at 3000rpm to 3500rpm.
 It’s noisy and just starting to pick up the power and wants to go go go.
-It makes the car hard work to drive over any distance.
+It makes the car pretty hard work to drive over any significant distance.

-The most common solution for this is to change the 5th gear set in Citroën BX 16Valve to use that of a turbo-diesel car, typically dropping the cruising RPMs by around 500rpm.
+The most common solution is to change the 5th gear set in Citroën BX 16Valve to use gears from a turbo-diesel car, typically dropping the cruising RPMs by around 500rpm.
 Fortunately, I have an old BE3 gearbox from a 309 DTurbo to pull apart and salvage the gearset.

 BE3 Gearbox Teardown

 I’ve had a donor gearbox for many years, taking up plenty of space.
-I finally caved and decided it was time to strip it down, get the parts I need out, and dispose of the rest.
-I didn’t need to strip the whole thing down, but it was very satisfying.
+I finally caved and decided it was time to strip it down, get the parts I needed out, and dispose of the rest.
+Of course, I didn’t need to strip the whole thing down, but it was very satisfying.

-I’m glad I don’t have to try and get it back together, there was a lot of hammering involved in getting this to bits.
+I’m glad I don’t have to try and get it back together.
+There was a lot of hammering involved in getting this to bits.
 It’s both stress relief and learning all at the same time.
-Given the veracity of some of the hammering, I would have expected some damage too.
-But I’ve ended up with the diesel gearset I need to improve the Citroën BX drive when I get around to it.
+Given the intensity of some of the hammering, I would have expected some damage too.
+But I’ve ended up with the diesel gear set.
+I need to improve the Citroën BX drive when I get around to it.